metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_database_cluster_v1alpha1_manifest.md

 Optional:

-- `monitoring_config_name` (String) MonitoringConfigName is the name of a monitoringConfig CR.The MonitoringConfig must be created in the same namespace as the DatabaseCluster.
+- `monitoring_config_name` (String) MonitoringConfigName is the name of a monitoringConfig CR.
+The MonitoringConfig must be created in the same namespace as the DatabaseCluster.
 - `resources` (Attributes) Resources defines resource limitations for the monitoring. (see [below for nested schema](#nestedatt--spec--monitoring--resources))

 <a id="nestedatt--spec--monitoring--resources"></a>